 I never asked myself “why me?” but I did start wondering what I was doing to cause these recurrences.

 Until 2015, when I had a recurrence.
 In those six years since my first breast cancer, I had gone through a very difficult divorce.
 Emotionally, it’s one of the worst things that can happen to you.
 Looking back, I think that it definitely played a role in the cancer’s return.
 It was the same breast, so I had a mastectomy on one side and underwent radiotherapy, which burnt my tissue so much that it was hard to reconstruct the breast.
-I decided to have some fat injections done in Lebanon to help with that.
+I decided to have some fat injections done to help with that.
 As it turns out, that probably caused my third recurrence in 2017.
 This time, I needed to have chemotherapy, which I did in Dubai.

 I never asked myself “why me?” but I did start wondering what I was doing to cause these recurrences.
 I also started to realize that the problem with traditional medicine, especially in France, was that it was not personalized to the individual at all.
 They treat your symptoms by the book, but don’t look any further than that.
 They ask you if you smoke or if you take the pill, for instance.
 I didn’t smoke, I had kids, I was active, I wasn’t overweight, I didn’t have a history of cancer or a genetic pre-disposition to it.
 But they didn’t bother trying to find out what it could have been that was causing my cancer to come back.
 I wanted to find the root cause instead of just treating the symptoms.